gender and sexuality banner

 Bi Us For Us

 This is a discussion group for all Bi+ students as well as those questioning.
 Here we will hold facilitated conversations about all things bi+ related— biphobia, bi-erasure, bi-culture etc. This group is open to all gender identities!
-For more information click here
+For more information click below.

 LGTBQIA+ Group Counseling with CAPS